redwoodjs/redwood/packages/auth-providers/supabase/middleware/README.md

 export const registerMiddleware = () => {
   const supabaseAuthMiddleware = createSupabaseAuthMiddleware({
-    // optional. if not set, Supabase will use it's currentUser function vs app's getCurrentUser,
+    // Optional.
+If not set, Supabase will use its own `currentUser` function
+    // instead of your app's
+    getCurrentUser,
   })
   return [supabaseAuthMiddleware]